-An exciting new chapter in our area’s nearly 100-year equestrian tradition is underway with the development of the world-class Tryon International Equestrian Center beginning in early 2014.
+An exciting new chapter in our area’s nearly 100-year equestrian tradition began in 2014 with the development of the world-class Tryon International Equestrian Center, the ultimate international destination for all who love horses, outdoor living and an active lifestyle.
 “TIEC” is owned and managed by Tryon Equestrian Partners, who are also members of Wellington Equestrian Partners, owners and operators of the world’s most successful show circuit, the Winter Equestrian Festival.

 Construction started in January 2014 and TIEC opened just six months later with five state-of-the-art 100-stall barns, four competition rings with world-class footing, an 80-space RV park with its own lodge, and six furnished three-bedroom cabins for rent.
 Added over summer 2014 were a Grand Prix ring with permanent seating for 4,500, one of the world’s largest covered arenas, and a hand-painted Venetian carousel.